 This entire post is about using this delicious Romesco dip for little dippers, crackers and snack boards.
 Right off the bat, I'm going to tell you that it is absolutely delicious on a ham sandwich!

 Yes!
-Slather some of this sauce on a ham sandwich, maybe even add some arugula, and you’ve got the best meal ever!
+Slather some of this sauce on a ham sandwich (with delicious leftover roast ham), maybe even add some arugula, and you've got the best meal ever!
 Now, on to the dip details.

-Romesco sauce is a delicious condiment made with roasted red peppers.
-Traditionally a saucy Spanish addition to grilled food and tapas.
+Romesco sauce is a delicious condiment heralding from Spain.
+It's a saucy Spanish addition to grilled food and tapas.
+Traditionally made with a base of tomatoes, and often hazelnuts, other variations have become popular.

 Origins of this condiment can be traced back to Catalonia, Spain, where fishermen ate Romesco sauce with the fish they caught.